sfnw-dev-owner/process-manuals/tilt-up/tilt-up.md

 Remind those at the far end of the wall to be sure to keep their fingers away from the bottom plate, so that they are not crushed when the wall is set in place.

-Emphasize that when a leader taps someone on the shoulder and asks them to move away from the wall, they should do so briskly
+Emphasize that when a leader taps someone on the shoulder and asks them to move away from the wall, they should do so briskly.

 {{< pagebreak >}}